natesilva/wireguard-qnd/README.md

 * Clients cannot see other clients.
 * With the default `route` configuration:
-  * When a client connects, all their traffic is routed through the VPN.
+  * When a client connects, all traffic is routed through the VPN.
   * Clients can access the Internet and the local LAN on the server side of the connection.

 The `route` setting can be changed to meet your needs.
-For example, you may only want to use the VPN for traffic that is going to your own LAN.
+For example, you may only want to use the VPN for traffic that is going to your own LAN (instead of all traffic).

 ## Manage the server

-* To add a user, add another `user` line to `vpn.conf` and run `./update-config`.
+* To add a user: add a `user` line to `vpn.conf` and run `./update-config`.
-* To delete a user, remove the corresponding `user` line from `vpn.conf` and run `./update-config`.
+* To delete a user: remove the corresponding `user` line from `vpn.conf` and run `./update-config`.

 ⚠️ Running `./update-config` will restart the VPN server, interrupting any currently-active VPN connections.